-Binh Tay Market is one of Oldest and Most Famous Markets in Cholon (China Town).
-In addition to values of history and architecture, Binh Tay market is a busy purchasing place of Saigon and attracts a lot of tourists come to visit.
+Binh Tay Market is one of the oldest and Most Famous Markets in Cholon (China Town).
+In addition to the values of history and architecture, Binh Tay market is a busy purchasing place of Saigon and attracts a lot of tourists to come to visit.

 Binh Tay Market in Saigon in the past

 Binh Tay Market in recent days

 Warmest Greetings To All from Tracy Do!
 If you have any questions about Vietnam including Vietnam tours, do not hesitate to contact me.

 Tracy and her team are proud to provide excellent Ho Chi Minh City Day Trips including Ho Chi Minh Motorbike Tour, Ho Chi Minh Food Tour, Mekong Delta Tour, Cu Chi Tunnel Tour, Ho Chi Minh Transfer Service and Shore Excursion to thousands of guests for nearly 10 years.
 Let us have a chance to show you South Vietnam to the fullest.